echuraev/dotfiles/.mutt/README.md

 * **[msmtp](http://msmtp.sourceforge.net/)** - is a very simple and easy to use SMTP client with fairly complete `sendmail` compatibility.
 * **[imapfilter](https://github.com/lefcha/imapfilter/)** - is a mail filtering utility.
 * **[notmuch](https://notmuchmail.org/)** - is a fast, global-search and tag-based email system.
+* **[lbdb](https://www.spinnaker.de/lbdb/)** - is a contact autocompletion drawing from a number of sources, such as previous messages, aliases and etc.

 Some OS specific dependencies:
 * Mac OS: